Scholarship of STEM Teaching and Learning Conference

 Join us on Thursday annd Friday, March 5-6, 2015 for our upcoming conference.

 With sponsorship from the University System of Georgia (USG) Board of Regents, Georgia Southern University will host a conference for educators, students, industry professionals, and research institutions with interests in the Scholarship of STEM Teaching and Learning.
 Participants are invited from all USG colleges and universities, private higher education institutions within the state, industry, research institutions, and local area K-12 schools.
-The conference will begin with a poster session and reception at the Statesboro Holiday Inn on Thursday, March 6, 2014 at 7:00 PM.
-It will continue all day on Friday, March 7 at the Nessmith-Lane Conference Center on Georgia Southern’s campus.
+The conference will begin with a poster session and reception Thursday at the Statesboro Holiday Inn.
+It will continue all day on Friday at the Nessmith-Lane Conference Center on Georgia Southern’s campus.

 “The conference will attract interest from throughout the state, particularly given not only Georgia Southern’s focus on science, technology, engineering and math, but the entire University System of Georgia,” said Tom Koballa, dean of the College of Education at Georgia Southern.